EmNug/EmNug/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 <p align="justify">
 I'm Erwin from Bandung, Indonesia.
-Having experience as IT Support and Supply Chain Management, now i got to find new opportunities in the world of Data Entry, Virtual Assistant, Administrative Support & Indonesian Translator. <br>
+Having experience in IT for more than +10 years as IT Support and Supply Chain Management, PDF Editor, Data Entry, Virtual Assistant & Administrative Support. <br>
 Quality, good communication, keen eye on detail, delivering results as quick and efficient as possible are always become my priority in handling every task given by clients.
 </p>

 ### 😄 &nbsp;Here's me
-💡 &nbsp;I like to explore new tech, blockchain, crypto, and web development.\
+💡 &nbsp;I like to explore the net.\
-🌱 &nbsp;I'm on track for learning more about AI, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more outside of my expertise.\
 ⚡ &nbsp;In my free time, Gaming is my Hobbies\
 💬 &nbsp;Feel free to reach out to me for pro consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at ewinmnugraha@gmail.com!
 I'll try to respond as soon as I can.\